JoeSuber/OpenCV-Max-Build-Package-/README.md

 ###  OpenCV-Max-Build-Package CUDA 6.5 Ubuntu 14.xx-  ###

-    -- May 20, 2014: Keep using Nvidia provided proprietary drivers & cuda direct d/l.
-        -- the only downside to that is that when your linux kernel is updated, after an eventual reboot, -- when confronted by the dreaded 'X' cursor on a blank, black, low-res GUI you can't escape:
-            Ctrl-Alt-f1, enter login, pass
-            sudo service lightdm stop
-            (find & run the Nvidia driver installer wherever you saved it. re-install it.)
-            sudo service lightdm start
-            (breath easy)

 Your Maximum Build:

     -- The ordering is useful, perhaps not perfect.
     -- Helps a noob avoid some pitfalls.

-IPP (Intel Integrated Performance Primitives) library is not on the list due to a lack of package-managed install.
+IPP (Intel Integrated Performance Primitives) has no package-managed install.
-You have to get a (free-of-charge) license code from Intel:
+You have to get a (free-of-charge) license code from Intel for the full kit:

     -- http://software.intel.com/en-us/non-commercial-software-development

-IPP has received some love from the developers after OpenCL started to take over some chores.
-A subset of it will download automatically.
-The asynchronous libs don't, and have given me trouble.
+A large subset of IPP will now download automatically as part of opencv.
+The asynchronous libs are what is missing, but have been troublesome anyway.

-TBB (Intel Threaded Building Blocks) though, is very much a must-have for your Intel CPU - (and it is open-source now) TBB now downloads without incident - easy!
+TBB (Intel Threaded Building Blocks) though, is very much a must-have for your Intel CPU - (and it is open-source now) TBB now downloads without incident via opencv's make - easy!

 The following Build is only tested on Ubuntu 14.xx CUDA 6.5, Intel cpu, with most everything turned on